 Jerky is made with just the lean muscle meat, dried in thin chunks.
 Sometimes jerky is tenderized before drying.

-Before the drying process, it is usually marinaded in a mixture of herbs and spices to impart flavor.
+Before the drying process, it is usually marinated in a mixture of herbs and spices to impart flavor.
 Drying is achieved either by sun, smoke or mechanical dehydration.
 If the marinade does not include any sugar, jerky ends up being pure protein as a final product.

 Pemmican, however, contains fat too which is what allows this unique provision to be considered a complete food.
 One cannot live on jerky alone, but a person can subsist for weeks without any loss of health on pemmican!
 More on this below.